Psilocybin

 Tip:

-Be curious and open to both the pleasant and unpleasant.
+Be curious and open to both the pleasant and unpleasant, the light and the dark.
 Do not grasp the pleasurable nor resist the difficult.
-Immerse yourself and surrender to the experience, your mantra and sitter (if you have one) will take care of you.
+Immerse yourself and go deep into the experience, your intention, mantra and sitter (if you have one) will take care of the rest.

 Remember: Challenging aspects of the journey can reveal valuable insights leading to learning and growth.
 Consider that it may be happening for an important reason.
-Be curious, be open, and let go.
+Trust, be open, and let go.
 For recommendations on what to do with these insights, refer to the Integration resources.

 • Refer to the mindfulness blog to get more insight on letting go.